pistac/chicken-master/documentation.md

 The Google Forms form is constructed beforehand, with one free-text question with no input validation created for each piece of data to be collected.
 After the form is created, it is previewed by clicking the preview button in the Google Forms interface.
 Viewing the page source and searching for "form action" gives the url that Unity should send its form data to using the POST method.

-The field names in the form are tedious to enter into Unity.
-By viewing the page source of the previewd form in the inspector and searching for "entry." gives a long list of entry names.
+The field names in the form are entered into Unity.
+By viewing the page source of the previewed form in the inspector and searching for "entry." gives a long list of entry names.
 Each question in the form has one name associated with it on the form "entry.XXXXXXX" where the Xs is some string of numbers.
 For question number i in the form, the ith entry name is the one associated with the question.
 In Unity, the form data is constructed in the same order, in order to correspond to the Google Forms form.

+The entry names can be extracted and formatted appropriately for a C# array by copying and pasting the all of the HTML input elements into Atom, opening the Find and Replace panel, pasting `<input type="hidden" name=("entry\.\d*") value="">` into the Find field and `$1, ` (with the trailing space) into the Replace field then pressing Replace All.
+The result can then be pasted into the entryNames array in the ExperimentDataManager.

 ## Amazon mechanical turk